MileHacker Logo

 Food Tours

-Guided walking trips emphasize Bulgarian cuisine, enabling you to sample local specialties, visit markets, and discover the city's culinary history.
+Guided walking trips emphasize Bulgarian cuisine, making it possible to sample local specialties, visit markets, and explore the city's culinary history.

 Rakia Bars